 The expansion rate of the universe is given by Friedmann equation

-where $\rho$ is the total energy density including vacuum energy, $a$ is the scale factor of the universe, $G$ is the Newton’s gravitational constant.
+where $G$ is the Newton’s gravitational constant.
 The contribution of non-relativistic and relativistic matter to quantity $\rho a^{2}$ grows as ``$1/a$'' and ``$1/a^2$'' respectively.
-Therefore, at sufficiently early times, $a\rightarrow0$, the constant ``$K$'' can be neglected \cite{Weinberg:2008zzc}.
+At sufficiently early times, $a\rightarrow0$, the constant ``$k$'' can be neglected\cite{Weinberg:2008zzc}.
 Then, Eq.(\ref{eq5}) becomes

 here $H = \dot{a}/a$.
 In the standard cosmological scenario, the dominant radiation energy density $\rho_{\rm rad}$ is

 Here $g_*$ is the effective number of relativistic degrees of freedom.
 Therefore, the standard expansion rate of the universe is